cms-hwen/SPSpsi2SJ/README.md

 There are three steps to generate the private full-SIM events.
 step1: GENSIM
+	cd psi2SJ-GENSIM
 	There are 2 scripts (.py file),
-		one name is: "my_xxx.py", we put generation setting here, such as the process, the filter et al. one name is: "crab_xx.py", we use it to submit the job to crab, which mean that the "my_xxx.py" will be run in the background in the queue.
+		one name is: "my_4muon_qqorggtopsi2sJ.py", we put generation setting here, such as the process, the filter et al. one name is: "crabConfig_MC_Production_GS.py", we use it to submit the job to crab, which mean that the "my_4muon_qqorggtopsi2sJ.py" will be run in the background in the queue.

-		1) edit the "my_xxx.py", make sure it run well locally.
+		1) edit the "my_4muon_qqorggtopsi2sJ.py", make sure it run well locally.
-		2) edit the "crab_xx.py", change following variable as you preference: config.General.requestName = 'xxx'
+		2) edit the "crabConfig_MC_Production_GS.py", change following variable as you preference: config.General.requestName = 'xxx'
 				config.General.workArea = 'xxxx'
 			config.Data.outputPrimaryDataset = 'xxxx'